 What if my uterus ruptures?

 Uterine rupture is extremely rare, occurring in less than 1% of women according to vbac.com.
-In the small group of women who do experience a uterine rupture, it is more likely to occur in a hospital from the use of medication that increases the rate and intensity of contractions.
-When a uterine rupture does occur, 90% of the time it ends well, with a repaired uterus and a healthy mother and child.
+In the small group of women who do experience a uterine rupture, it is more likely to occur for those who have had a previous c-section and are being administered labor inducing medication (pitocin or misoprostol/cytotec) that increases the rate and intensity of contractions.

 What if I have placenta abruption?

 Placenta abruption is also extremely rare, occurring in 1% of women according to americanpregnancy.org.
 In the small group of women who do experience placenta abruption, they have usually already been diagnosed as high risk due to high blood pressure or some other condition.
-If this is occurring at home, you would be alarmed by the heavy amount of bleeding and simply go to the hospital.
+If this is occurring at home, you would be alarmed by the heavy amount of bleeding and simply go to the hospital for additional care.

 What if the cord is wrapped around the baby's neck?

-Approximately 1 out of every 3 babies is born with the cord wrapped around their neck, and its not as big of a deal as most people think.
-When a baby is in the womb, they are not breathing with their lungs; they are receiving all their oxygen through the placenta.
-Their bodies don't switch to breathing air until a series of events occur within their body as they're exposed to gravity for the first time.
+Approximately 1 out of every 3 babies is born with the cord wrapped around their neck, and it's not a big deal.
+Before a baby is born, they are receiving all their oxygen through the placenta via their umbilical cord.
+The umbilical cord is infused with something called Wharton's jelly, which protects the vein and arteries from being compressed.
+Baby's body won't switch to breathing air until a series of events occur within their body as they're exposed to gravity for the first time.
 To learn more about this transition that babies make, click here.

 What if I hemorrhage?